 From direct budget allocations to accessing federal funding, educators look anywhere they can to obtain funding for their physical education programs.
-Here are five success stories of teachers and administrators finding funding to purchase heart rate technology for their physical education program.
+Here are four success stories of teachers and administrators finding funding to purchase heart rate technology for their physical education program.

 School District budget